SolidWallOfCode/txn_box/doc/guide.en.rst

 There are a number of ways to rewrite URLs in a client request.
 It can be done by specifying the entire replacement URL or by changing it piecewise.

-The primary directive for this is the :txb:drtv:`remap` directive.
-This always applies to the proxy request, and takes a full URL as its value.
-The proxy request is updated to be to that URL.
+The primary directive for this in a remap invoked configuration is the :txb:drtv:`ua-req-url` directive.
+This always applies to the user agent request, and takes a full URL as its value.
+The user agent request is updated to be to that URL.
 If the existing URL is a full URL, it is changed to the URL in the value.
 Otherwise only the path is copied over.
 If the value URL scheme is different, the request is modified to use that scheme (e.g., if the value URL has "https://" then the proxy request will use TLS).
 The